ongkristopher/Gadget-Management-System/README.md

 ### Frontend
 #### Location
-`./frontend/` - location of the frontend
+`./frontend/` - location of the frontend.
+You can check [here](https://github.com/ongkristopher/Gadget-Management-System/blob/main/frontend/.env.example)

 #### Variables
 `NEXT_PUBLIC_API_URL` = the url of the backend. use in frontend to communicate to the backend.

 ### Backend
 #### Location
-`./` - Root of the project
+`./` - Root of the project.
+You can check [here](https://github.com/ongkristopher/Gadget-Management-System/blob/main/.env.example)

 #### Variables
 `POSTGRES_USER` = postgres user name.